axibase/atsd/rule-engine/control-flow.md

 @end{}
 ```

-The result of applying this template is the original text less any text contained in branches that evaluated to `false`.
-Non-printable characters (whitespace, tabs, line breaks) within the printed branches are retained `as is`.
+The result of applying this template is the original text less any text contained in branches that evaluates to `false`.
+Response retains non-printable characters such as whitespace, tabs, line breaks within the printed branches as is.

-The following example prints the entity tags table in `ascii` format if the entity is `nurswgvml007`.
+The following example prints the entity tags table in ASCII format for the entity `nurswgvml007`.

 ```javascript
 @if{entity == 'nurswgvml007'}